connkat/3-min-animal/README.md

 # 3 Minute Animal

-A game to play when you are short on time.
+A game to play when you are short on time and ideas.

 TS, React, and maybe some socket.io.